 V.2 Diastratic Analysis: A Social Counterpart?

-The semantic field of desire, though it could be arguably considered as absent in the R̥gvedic occurrences of the verb, is attested at the Indo-European level and in the Atharvavedic tradition.
-The hypothesis that this work has presented is that the two linguistic traditions have survived independently one from the other: the one that came down to us through the R̥gveda Saṃhitā and the other one that is partially recorded in the Atharvedic sources.
-In the latter the meaning to desire is clearly present, while in the first one has almost disappeared.
-Nevertheless the linguistic tradition fragmentary attested in the Atharvaveda texts might date back to the I.E. period and it is plausible to suppose that it has continued –although we have but scanty attestations of it– later on through the Vedic period up to the moment when Sanskrit appears.
-The shift in meaning between the two groups of texts is not a development to be caught within a diachronic perspective alone, but rather as a differentiation/dissimilation that takes place on a social level, a synchronic polysemy to be analysed with a diastratic frame of reference.
-As we have seen, in the Atharvaveda occurrences the semantic field of desire plays a relevant role: this meaning, given in the etymological Lexicon for the Indo-European reconstructed root *u̯en / *u̯en-H, occurs in all the other textual evidences only as a secondary development among the derivatives, but in fact the Atharvaveda setting is quite different.
-As it is evident from the attestations, in this tradition the meaning “to desire” is a primary one.
+The semantic field of desire, though it could arguably be considered absent in the R̥gvedic occurrences of the verb, is attested at the Indo-European level and in the Atharvavedic tradition.
+The hypothesis that this book has presented is that the two linguistic traditions have survived independently of one another.
+One comes down to us through the R̥gveda Saṃhitā and the other one is partially recorded in the Atharvedic sources.
+In the latter the meaning to desire is clearly present, while in the first one, it has almost disappeared.
+Nevertheless the linguistic tradition fragmentarily attested in the Atharvaveda texts might date back to the I.E. period and it is plausible to suppose that it has continued –although we have but scant attestations of it– later on through the Vedic period up to the moment when Sanskrit appears.
+The shift in meaning between the two groups of texts is not a development to be understood within a diachronic perspective alone, but rather as a differentiation/dissimilation that takes place on a social level, a synchronic polysemy to be analysed with a diastratic frame of reference.
+As we have seen, in the Atharvaveda occurrences, the semantic field of desire plays a relevant role: this meaning, given in the etymological Lexicon for the Indo-European reconstructed root *u̯en/*u̯en-H, occurs in all the other textual evidence only as a secondary development among the derivatives, but in fact the Atharvaveda setting is quite different.
+As it is evident from the attestations, in this tradition the meaning to desire is a primary one.

 It would then be possible to speculate that what we see in the Atharvaveda occurrences is a social counterpart of the ritual meaning eventually lost in the Brāhmaṇas.
-Hints, traces, of this are to be found, as we have seen, also in the noun derivative, both in the post-R̥gvedic occurrences as well as in the R̥gvedasaṃhitā itself.
-Nonetheless it is precisely only in the fourth Veda that we are confronted with so many cases where the verb van- is positively pointing to the value “to desire” “to love”.
-With regard to the relevant social features of the substratum of the Atharvavedic texts as a different one from that of the so called Brahmanical tradition, there is not much to be disputed, whereas we are unable to describe the non-Brahmanical elements that affected these texts with any precision, and a clear picture of that substratum is far from being traced out.
-In addition, the extant Atharvaveda texts contain variegated material partially hailing from elder strata of the Indo-Aryan waves of migrations.
+Hints and traces of this are to be found, as we have seen, in the noun derivative too, both in the post-R̥gvedic occurrences as well as in the R̥gveda Saṃhitā itself.
+Nonetheless it is precisely only in the fourth Veda that we are confronted with so many cases where the verb van- is positively pointing to the value to desire/love.
+With regard to the relevant social features of the substratum of the Atharvavedic texts, as a different one, from that of the so-called Brahmanical tradition, there is not much up for debate, whereas we are unable to describe with any precision the non-Brahmanical elements that affected these texts, and a clear picture of that substratum is far from being traced out.
+In addition, the extant Atharvaveda texts contain variegated material partially hailing from older strata of the Indo-Aryan waves of migrations.